JustinSDK/dotSCAD/docs/lib-polysections.md

 		[0, 5, 3]
 	]

-When defining triangles, clockwise indexes are prefered.
+When defining triangles, clockwise indexes are preferred.

 ## Parameters